 Anyway, if your hot rod igniter on your pellet grill/smoker fails and you don’t have a replacement to hand, or if you want to run a portable pellet grill on minimal power the steps above should serve you well to manually ignite your pellet grill/smoker.

 That’s it!
 Thanks for reading, I hope you found the above useful/informative.
-If you have more questions I have a General Pellet Grill FAQ which you may find useful.
-I also have a Wood Pellet Grill/Smoker Guide which links to many of my other articles. 🙂
+If you have more questions I also have a Wood Pellet Grill/Smoker Guide which links to many of my other articles. 🙂